4 of the biggest mistakes people make when buying property

 While a property purchase can invoke some big feelings, it's important to sit down and think logically about your decision and try to take as much of the emotion out of the equation as possible.

 Full disclosure, I'm an ex-accountant, so being unemotional is probably easier for me, but it's something you can learn to do too.

 1. Buying something pretty

-Most buyers are emotional when they buy property.
+Most people are emotional when they buy property.
 They typically want to buy something they could see themselves living in, even if it is for an investment.
 Sales agents are great at selling the dream and the better a property is marketed and styled, the more it could be hiding major deficiencies.
-I've had a good friend fall so much in love with the décor of a unit in Sydney's Eastern Beaches, they completely ignored the fact that it had no parking which would have been an absolute nightmare in the heat of summer.
-The agents crammed everyone into the unit for the auction, the atmosphere was electric which is exactly what you don't want.
+I've had a good friend fall so much in love with the décor of a unit in Sydney's Eastern Beaches, they completely ignored the fact that it had no parking – which would have been an absolute nightmare in the heat of summer.
+The agents crammed everyone into the unit for the auction, the atmosphere was electric and that is exactly what you don't want.

 If you want a more stable and solid investment, speak to the property managers and sales agents about what buyers and renters want in the area and what they avoid.
 First play the hand of a buyer, then pretend you're a seller and see if the advice changes.
 Sticking around the median price of an area will increase your chances of always finding a tenant or a buyer as it means the majority of people can afford the price point.

 Buying something pretty can include buying something for financial reasons such as rental income.
 While having a high rental yield which covers your mortgage and other costs at the time can seem really attractive, if it doesn't grow in value, will you be able to retire off that extra $50 a week?
 High rental yield areas are often further out of town and could be in one of the industry towns that are reliant on tourism or mining.
 This seems fine at the time but you might just find your property halving in value if the heat goes out of the location or the industry slows down, just at a time that you don't need it.